renovatebot/renovate/docs/usage/templates.md

 `{{{encodeURIComponent baseDir}}}`

-In the example above `myvar` is the string you want to transform into a valid URI.
+In the example above `baseDir` is the string you want to transform into a valid URI.

 Read the [MDN Web Docs, encodeURIComponent()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to learn more.